tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 # Security Considerations

-In order to avoid interception and modification of the information sent between by clients and Designated Resolvers, all exchanges between clients and servers are performed over encrypted connections, e.g., TLS.
+In order to avoid interception and modification of the information sent between clients and Designated Resolvers, all exchanges between clients and servers are performed over encrypted connections, e.g., TLS.